 Other Important Considerations

-Does you leadership staff lead by example?
+Does your leadership staff lead by example?
 Walt knew the importance of this.
 That’s why, to this day, you will see all Disney staff, including the president of the company, pick up trash if they see it.
 Just as camp counselors should lead by example for their campers, so should everyone else at camp.

 Where does communication fall in your culture?
 Is your leadership intentional about communicating things like changes, news, successes, etc. to everyone on staff including the kitchen and maintenance crews?
 Are the camp’s goals shared with the staff or are they kept close to the director’s vest?
-If there’s a problem with plumbing in the dining hall restrooms, how is that information disseminated to everyone?
+If there’s a problem with the plumbing in the dining hall restrooms, how is that information disseminated to everyone?

 What is your camp’s mission?
 Is it evident in everything your camp does?
 Is it evident in everything your staff does?